AmanShaikh-IN/ml-4-user-classification/README.md

 The objective is to predict whether students will upgrade from a free plan to a paid plan, using the provided dataset and the models above.

 ### Business Objective
-The ability to predict potential paying customers is critical not only for 365 but for any online platform.
+The ability to predict potential paying customers is critical not only for 365 Data Science but for any online platform.
 Such predictions can:
 - Enhance targeted advertising campaigns.
 - Support outreach initiatives with exclusive offers.
 - Optimize marketing budgets by focusing on users most likely to convert to paid customers.